Sleep Apnea Treatment Parsippany

 • Chronic morning headaches

-Why Should I Visit a Dentist for Sleep Apnea Treatment?
+Why Should You Visit a Dentist for Sleep Apnea Treatment?

 Both the American Academy of Dental Sleep Medicine and the American Academy of Sleep Medicine recommend that patients visit the dentist for sleep apnea treatment if they fit any of the following descriptions: